 Instructors are required to report course enrollment.
-After the seventh day of a regular (16-week) session in fall/spring and the fourth day of a summer or eight-week session, instructors are required to report students who have never attended any class sessions or logged into their Internet course(s).
+After the seventh day of a regular (16-week) session in fall/spring and the fourth day of a summer or eight-week session, instructors are required to report students who have never attended any class sessions or logged into their online course(s).
 If such absence is reported by the instructor, the Registrar's Office will administratively drop or withdraw the student.
 As a result a "W" will be recorded on the student's official transcript and the course(s) will be subject to published refund policies.
-The Registrar's Office will send a letter to the student notifying him/her of the changes in his/her enrollment status.
-If the student would like to re-enroll in the course(s), he/she must obtain approval of the instructor and chair overseeing the course in the form of add slip, along with the department/ division stamp.
+The Registrar's Office will notify the student of the changes in his/her enrollment status.
+If the student would like to re-enroll in the course(s), he/she must obtain approval of the instructor and chair overseeing the course in the form of add slip, along with the department/division stamp.